Planning a trip to sunny Queensland? Don’t miss out on this list of the best things to do in Brisbane!

 20) Head to the Seaside

-Shornecliffe Pier is North of the city centre and a lovely slice of history that has been restored.
+Shornecliffe Pier, located north of the city centre, is a lovely slice of history that has been restored.

 The newly refurbished pier was opened again to the public in March 2016.

-Extending nearly 350 m out into Bramble Bay, the pier is the largest of its kind in Brisbane and the longest in all of Australia.
+Extending nearly 350 m out into Bramble Bay, the pier is the largest in Brisbane and the longest in all of Australia.

 This stretch of beachside connects Shornecliffe, Brighton and Sandgate which makes for the perfect seaside day out.

-Indulge in the freshest seafood, watch the windsurfers take on the swells at sea or even try it yourself.
+Indulge in the freshest seafood, watch the windsurfers take on the swells at sea or even try it yourself on this day trip.